-In addition to the provision of an actuarial opinion on the underwriting policy, the Actuarial Function is also responsible for monitoring the experience of the portfolio and making pricing recommendations.
+In addition to the provision of an actuarial opinion on the underwriting policy, the Actuarial Function is also responsible for monitoring the experience of the portfolio and providing actuarial input for pricing decisions.

 The Actuarial Function activities undertaken throughout the year are presented in the Actuarial Function Report which is submitted to the Board annually.